vitalyiegorov/suuudokuuu/readme.md

 - [ ] add gamification and percentage of completeness

 ### Frontend
-- [ ] add game logic:
-  - [ ] timer
-  - [ ] score and its calculation based on errors, timer, row/col/group finish
-    Scoring logic v1:
-      - base is `100` points for correctly solved cell
-      - with each second(10 seconds?) score is decreased by `1` point(check min value of `1`)
-      - with each mistake score is decreased by `10` points(check min value of `1`)
-      - with each row/col/group solved score is increased by `100` points
 - [ ] add animations
     - [ ] add number flying to its stop?
     - [ ] add more fun to winner page(ZSU, Ukraine, donation CTA)
     - [ ] add more fun to looser page(ZSU, Ukraine, donation CTA)
 - [ ] add successful run count and longest run count history on main screen?
 - [ ] add donation CTA on main screen
+- [x] add game logic:
+  - [x] timer
+  - [x] score and its calculation based on errors, timer, row/col/group finish
 - [x] optimize rendering(why does it lag? =)

 #### Web